§ 40.1-25-1. Right of access.

 (2) Inspect all records relating to persons in treatment, provided that the person in treatment or his or her guardian gives written permission.

 (3) Take whatever steps are appropriate, including posting notice, to see that persons are made aware of the services of the protection and advocacy system, its purpose, and how it can be contacted.
 Officials in charge of each facility shall cooperate with the protection and advocacy system in this respect.

-(4) Take such action as it deems appropriate to protect the rights of those criminally insane patients included within the forensic unit of the department of mental health, retardation, and hospitals and those previously considered to be within the authority of the Interstate Compact on the Mentally Disordered Offender.
+(4) Take such action as it deems appropriate to protect the rights of those criminally insane patients included within the forensic unit of the department of behavioral healthcare, developmental disabilities and hospitals and those previously considered to be within the authority of the Interstate Compact on the Mentally Disordered Offender.